myrrkel/odoo_one/README.md

 The easiest way to start Odoo on your own PC.

-### How it works
+### Quick start

 Just run:

-    python3 odoo_one.py
+    python3.9 odoo_one.py

 ### Installation

+Python modules:

+    pip3.9 install -r requirements.txt

-If you need to install docker, run:
+If you need to install Docker, run:

     sudo python3 install_docker.py